GenomicsAotearoa/Imputation-workshop/docs/1_tutorial.md

     ```
 ![](https://github.com/GenomicsAotearoa/Imputation-workshop/blob/master/Tutorial/img/Screen%20Shot%202020-09-16%20at%2014.56.35.png?raw=true)

-minimac3 generate an info file after it finishes imputing.
-It is pretty thoughtful that it provides us minor allele frequency directly.
+minimac3 generates an info file after it finishes imputing.
+It is pretty thoughtful that it provides us the minor allele frequency directly.
 The troubling part is that we have to extract the position from the SNP column for future comparison.

 !!! terminal "code"